ckagiri/ckagiri/README.md

 ![Welcome Banner](https://capsule-render.vercel.app/api?type=waving&color=auto&height=200&section=header&text=Welcome!&fontSize=55&animation=fadeIn&fontAlignY=40)

 ## 🚀 About Me
-I am a Full-Stack software engineer generalist with a keen eye on TypeScript and JavaScript and a passion for building robust enterprise applications.
-My favorite project is [ckagiri/predictor](https://github.com/ckagiri/predictor) a football prediction app for tipsters.
+I am a Full-Stack software engineer generalist with a keen eye on TypeScript and JavaScript and a passion for building robust enterprise applications. #FunFact - I have an interesting side-project here [ckagiri/predictor](https://github.com/ckagiri/predictor) a football prediction app for tipsters.
 I thrive on solving complex business challenges and leveraging modern programming paradigms to deliver high-quality, maintainable software.
 I am currently seeking new opportunities to contribute to impactful projects and collaborate with talented teams.

 ## 🛠️ Technologies & Tools
 - **Languages:** TypeScript, JavaScript, Java, Ruby